-In venous compression syndromes, the blood flow from the blocked vein is returned to the heart via collateral circulation.
-These venous collateral circulation can in turn be compressed as a result of increased lordosis, so that the individual vascular compression syndromes may influence each other.
+In venous compression syndromes, the blood flow from the blocked vein is returned to the heart via a collateral circulation.
+But this venous collateral circulation can also be compressed as a result of the increased lordosis, so that the individual vascular compression syndromes may influence each other.

 To explain the patient’s symptoms, but above all for his successful therapy, it is therefore essential to uncover all known vascular compression syndromes.

 In a second step, the quantitative impact of each individual vascular compression syndrome on the prevailing symptoms must be determined.
 This does not only require measurements of the blood flow velocity at numerous points in the venous and arterial circulation, but also measurements of the diverted blood volumes.
 They are of crucial importance for the effect of the venous compression.

 For this purpose we have developed the PixelFlux software, which makes such exact measurements possible for the first time.

 Without mesuring the venous back pressure at different sites of the venous circulation and without measuring the collateralised blood volumes and without determining the reserve capacity of the collateral circulation a successful therapy is endangered or unlikely.

 In my practice I often see patients who have been treated surgically or interventionally after the diagnosis of a vascular compression syndrome was made but whose symptoms persist because the above-mentioned circumstances have been ignored.

 In the following, some examples are meant to illustrate fatal misjudgements and mistreatments of various vascular compression syndromes to point out the risks of certain treatment methods.

 Embolisation of ovarian veins and pelvic veins in patients with pelvic congestion syndrome